Current undergraduate students

 Transfer between University-allocated residences

-You can apply to transfer to an alternative University-allocated residence by filling in the transfer application form which will be open from 16th September 2016.
+You can apply to transfer to an alternative University-allocated residence by filling in the transfer application form which will be open from the second week of the 2017/18 term.
+A link to the form will be available here from then.

 When you are offered a transfer